a4vgx7b2M/gaggiuino-esp32-loader/README.md

 The official Gaggiuino Gen3 bootloader has flash encryption enabled but not secure boot.
 A simple bootloader without flash encryption enabled functions perfectly with the current software release version (v.0e28389)

 ## Partition layout
-Detailed information about ESP-32 partition layouts is available elsewhere.
+Detailed information about the ESP-32 partition scheme is available elsewhere.
 The below partition table allows booting of the officially released binaries and OTA updating of these binaries

 |Name|Type|SubType|Offset|Size|Flags|
 |----|----|-------|------|----|-----|